PR & Partnerships, SEO

 • Irrelevant mentions: mentions in comments, random online tools, mentions of irrelevant references ( When “Mars” is mentioned, it’ll not always be about your favourite chocolate bar but potentially about the planet Mars, Bruno MarsVeronica Mars and the list can go and on)

-• Negative mentions: let’s hope your brand hasn’t been mentioned in any negative PR stories or product review posts but if it has, you would want to ditch those mentions off your prospect list and move on.
+• Negative mentions: let’s hope your brand hasn’t been mentioned in any negative PR stories or product review posts, but if it has, you would want to ditch those mentions off your prospect list and move on.

-• Linking mentions: Mentions that already link to your website (using xpath query & google sheets you’ll be able to detect if there is a link to your site)
+• Linking mentions: Mentions that already link to your website (using xpath query & Google Sheets you’ll be able to detect if there is a link to your site)

 Request: